docpad-archive/documentation/extend/plugin-write.html.md

 ```

 While it is optional, it is highly recommended - and required if you wish to share your plugin, or if you want DocPad to automatically handle your plugin's dependencies.
 While DocPad utilizes the [MIT License](http://creativecommons.org/licenses/MIT/), you don't have to.

+The reason reason why we do version `2.0.0` is just a general convention.
+Version 2 plugins are compatible for with DocPad v6, whereas Version 1 plugins are compatible with DocPad v5 (before DocPad v5 plugins were bundled).

 ## Types of plugins